NarrativeScience-old/pynocular/README.md

 ```

 Alternatively, calling `DatabaseModel.get_with_refs()` instead of `DatabaseModel.get()` will
-automatically fetch the referenced records and fully resolve those objects for you
+automatically fetch the referenced records and fully resolve those objects for you.

 ```python
 org_get_with_refs = await Org.get_with_refs(org3.id)